dojo/dojo.io/site/source/cookbook/building/edit-dojo-source.md

 git clone --depth 1 https://github.com/dojo/widget-core
 ```

+Tip: `--depth 1` will only grab the latest revision, resulting in a speedier download time.

 2. Make the change you require within widget-core, in this example, the `render` invocation within the Dojo 2 framework is instrumented with console timing functions.

 Change this code: